loyada/typedpy/docs/serialization.rst

 * When the mapping is using a function call, the provided function is expected to return the value that will be used as the input of the deserialization.

+* To determine mapping for an embedded field/structure, use the notation: "<field name>._mapper".
+See example below.

 An example can demonstrate the usage: